Implications of electromagnetic scale anomaly to QCD chiral phase transition in smaller quark mass regime: $T_{\mathrm{pc}}$ does not drop with eB: NJL model with electromagnetic scale anomaly

-The contribution of the tadpole potential becomes more and more significant as the magnetic field increases, but is only applicable in the range of the weak field strength $e B \ll\left(4 \pi f_\pi\right)^2$.
-When $eB$ gets stronger than this threshold, the electromagnetic scale anomaly tends to disappear because the dynamics of quarks are governed by the lowest Landau level states longitudinally polarized along the direction parallel to the magnetic field.
-Thus, the electromagnetic scale anomaly is most prominent in a weak magnetic regime, as noted in the literature~\cite{Kawaguchi:2021nsa}.
+When $eB$ gets stronger than the threshold strength, $e B \lesssim \Lambda_{\rm QCD}^2$, the electromagnetic scale anomaly tends to be washed out, due to the fact that the dynamics of quarks are dominated by the lowest Landau level states, which are longitudinally polarized along the magnetic field direction.
+Therefore, the electromagnetic scale anomaly is most remarkable in a weak magnetic regime, as first clarified in the literature~\cite{Kawaguchi:2021nsa}.

-The full quark mass $M_f$ in the second term of Eq.(\ref{tr-anom}) potentially includes higher-order contributions in $eB$, while other possible higher order terms in $eB$ have been disregarded in Eq.(\ref{tr-anom}).
+The constituent quark mass $M_f$ in the second term of Eq.(\ref{tr-anom}) potentially includes higher-order contributions in $eB$, while other possible higher order terms in $eB$ have been disregarded in Eq.(\ref{tr-anom}).
 This may be a crude truncation that we have presently taken.
-A nonperturbative analysis of the photon polarization function coupled to the sigma meson field enables us to make a straightforward computation of the photon polarization in the weak magnetic field as has been made attempted in~\cite{Ghosh:2019kmf}.
-The reliability of the present truncation prescription could be evaluated in such a way.
+In~\cite{Ghosh:2019kmf} a nonperturbative evaluation of the photon polarization function coupled to the chiral-singlet meson-field has been made attempted.
+It could be possible to make a straightforward computation of the photon polarization in the weak magnetic field.
+The reliability of the present truncation prescription could be evaluated in such a way, which is to be left in the future work.

 Thus the total thermomagnetic potential in the MFA takes the form

 where